-For those taking an approved course in social work, a limited number of bursaries may be available.
-Universities can provide information.
+For those taking an approved course in social work, a limited number of bursaries are normally available.
+Individual universities can provide information.

 - Certain organisations (such as professional bodies) and individual universities offer scholarships or bursaries.
 These may be awarded to students studying certain subjects, local students, those from under-represented groups and those who demonstrate particular academic or sporting excellence.

 - Some employers (including the Armed Forces) offer bursaries/sponsorships, particularly to those doing science, technology and engineering courses.

 - Students who have been in care, have a disability, are a parent or who have an adult dependant, may be able to claim additional funding.

 - If your son or daughter wants to study abroad, they need to research fees and living costs.
 Currently, special arrangements apply to those who study through Erasmus+ as part of their course, but this may be affected by Brexit.

 - If your son or daughter is in particular financial hardship, their university may be able to provide extra financial support.

 Sources of information

 Make sure that your son or daughter accesses the relevant student finance website for more details on funding their HE, to calculate their entitlements and to apply for support:

 The UCAS website also has useful information and links.

 As daunting as it might seem, don’t let the cost of HE put your son or daughter off applying to university.
 Financial support is out there, so make sure that they make a claim.

 © Debbie Steel, March 2019